Grammatical mood: Irrealis moods

-Irrealis moods or non indicative moods are the set of grammatical moods that indicate that something is not actually the case or a certain situation or action is not known to have happened.
+Irrealis moods or non-indicative moods are the set of grammatical moods that indicate that something is not actually the case or a certain situation or action is not known to have happened.
 They are any verb or sentence mood that is not a realis mood.
 They may be part of expressions of necessity, possibility, requirement, wish or desire, fear, or as part of counterfactual reasoning, etc.

 Irrealis verb forms are used when speaking of an event which has not happened, is not likely to happen, or is otherwise far removed from the real course of events.
 For example, in the sentence "If you had done your homework, you wouldn't have failed the class", had done is an irrealis verb form.

 Some languages have distinct irrealis grammatical verb forms.
 Many Indo-European languages preserve a subjunctive mood.
 Some also preserve an optative mood that describes events that are wished for or hoped for but not factual.

 Common irrealis moods are the conditional, the subjunctive, the optative, the jussive, and the potential.
 For other examples, see the main article for each respective mood.

 Subjunctive

 The subjunctive mood, sometimes called conjunctive mood, has several uses in dependent clauses.
 Examples include discussing imaginary or hypothetical events and situations, expressing opinions or emotions, or making polite requests (the exact scope is language-specific).
-A subjunctive mood exists in English, though it is not inflectional form of the verb but rather a clause type which uses the bare form of the verb also used in imperatives, infinitives, and other constructions.
+A subjunctive mood exists in English, though it is not an inflectional form of the verb but rather a clause type which uses the bare form of the verb also used in imperatives, infinitives, and other constructions.
 An example of the English subjunctive is "Jill suggested that Paul take his medicine", as opposed to the indicative sentence "Jill believes that Paul takes his medicine".

 Other uses of the subjunctive in English are archaisms, as in "And if he be not able to bring a lamb, then he shall bring for his trespass..."
-(KJV Leviticus 5:7).
+(KJV, Leviticus 5:7).
 Statements such as "I will ensure that he leave immediately" often sound archaic or formal, and have been largely supplanted by constructions with the indicative, like "I will ensure that he leaves immediately".